gemc/docs/webPage/source/documentation/installation.rst

  * ccdb

-`Here are the installation instructions to install gemc and all its dependencies <https://www.jlab.org/12gev_phys/packages/sources/ceInstall/1.3_install.html>`_.
+`Here are the step by step instructions on how to install gemc and all its dependencies <https://www.jlab.org/12gev_phys/packages/sources/ceInstall/1.3_install.html>`_.

 All the packages listed "go_gemc" are necessary in order to run gemc.
 The packages listed below "go_gemc" are not necessary to run gemc.